Application

 -

 App::new().
-This will create an application and chose the best fit terminal available on the current operating system.
-The result ofnew()method is aBuilderobject that can further be used to configure how the terminal looks like. -
+This will create an application and choose the best-fit terminal available on the current operating system.
+The result of thenew()method is aBuilderobject that can further be used to configure how the terminal looks. -

 App::debug(width, height, script).
-This is designed to help you with unit testing (see more on this way of initializingAppCUIon section Debug scenarios)
+This is designed to help you with unit testing (see more on this way of initializingAppCUIin the Debug scenarios section).

 Example (using the default backend):